 transported to the uterus.
 Tubal ligation is designed to be a permanent method of

 birth control.
-Although certain types of tubal ligations can be reversed, the reversal
+Certain types of tubal ligations can be reversed.
+But the reversal

 Vasectomy.
 Cutting or clamping the vas deferens.
 These are the tubes that carry the sperm from